godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Open up ``Target.tscn`` and take a look at the scenes in the scene tree.

-First, notice how we're not using a :ref:`RigidBody <class_RigidBody>` node, but rather a :ref:`StaticBody <class_StaticBody>` node instead.
+Firstly, notice how we're not using a :ref:`RigidBody <class_RigidBody>` node, but a :ref:`StaticBody <class_StaticBody>` one.
-The reason behind this is our non-broken targets will not be moving anywhere, using a :ref:`RigidBody <class_RigidBody>` would be more hassle then its worth, since all it has to do is stay still.
+The reason behind this is our non-broken targets will not be moving anywhere; using a :ref:`RigidBody <class_RigidBody>` would be more hassle than it's worth since all it has to do is stay still.

-.. tip:: We also save a tiny bit of performance using a :ref:`StaticBody <class_StaticBody>` over a :ref:`RigidBody <class_RigidBody>`
+.. tip:: We also save a tiny bit of performance using a :ref:`StaticBody <class_StaticBody>` over a :ref:`RigidBody <class_RigidBody>`.

 The other thing to note is we have a node called ``Broken_Target_Holder``.
 This node is going to hold a spawned/instanced scene called
 ``Broken_Target.tscn``.
 Open up ``Broken_Target.tscn``.

 Notice how the target is broken up into five pieces, each a :ref:`RigidBody <class_RigidBody>` node.
 We're going to spawn/instance this scene when the target takes too much damage and needs to be destroyed.
-Then we're going to hide the non-broken target, so it looks like the target shattered rather than a shattered target was spawned/instanced.
+Then, we're going to hide the non-broken target, so it looks like the target shattered rather than a shattered target was spawned/instanced.

-While you still have ``Broken_Target.tscn`` open and then attach ``RigidBody_hit_test.gd`` to all of the :ref:`RigidBody <class_RigidBody>` nodes.
-This will make it where the player can shoot at the broken pieces and they will react to the bullets.
+While you still have ``Broken_Target.tscn`` open, attach ``RigidBody_hit_test.gd`` to all of the :ref:`RigidBody <class_RigidBody>` nodes.
+This will make it so the player can shoot at the broken pieces and they will react to the bullets.

 Alright, now switch back to ``Target.tscn``, select the ``Target`` :ref:`StaticBody <class_StaticBody>` node and create a new script called ``Target.gd``.